bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/skys-diary.md

 > All I remember was the skys above me, watching me, like it was the only thing that didn’t look away.

 In [Skys](../characters/skys)' scrapbook entry, we learn more about his early life.
-From the Unbeleevable episodes we already knew that Skys was kicked out at a young age and that a man named Alby and his community took him in.
+From the Unbeleevable episodes, we already knew that Skys was kicked out at a young age and that a man named Alby and his community took him in.
 The diary details what Skys went through during this period and how he came to be known as Skys.